FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/decentralized-future-council.md

 image:
   src: /assets/images/partnerlogo_decentfuturecoucil.png
 seo:
-  description: The Decentralized Future Council educates policymakers on emerging
+  description: The Decentralized Future Council educated policymakers on emerging
     technologies like blockchain and cryptocurrency, addressing challenges in privacy, security, and digital trust.
 ---